CanYouSee picoCTF 2024 Solution

 1. Step 1Inspect EXIF metadata

-Use exiftool to dump every field.
-The Attribution URL entry stands out because it holds a Base64-looking string rather than a normal link.
+Run exiftool to dump every field.
+The Attribution URL entry stands out because it holds a Base64-looking string instead of a normal URL.

 exiftool ukn_reality.jpg